HIST 6/472 The Book of Revelation and the Seven Cities of the Apocalypse - Credit Hours: 3

 History

-By the end of the course, a student should be able to:
+By the end of the course, the student should be able to:

 interpret the Book of Revelation according to its genre and signals of approach contained in the introductory verses;